wso2/docs-choreo-dev/en/docs/authentication-and-authorization/secure-web-applications-with-managed-authentication.md

     // Clear the cookie.
     Cookies.remove('userinfo', { path: <post-login-path> })
 ```
-#### Obtain user info via a GET endpoint
+#### Obtain user information via a GET endpoint

-Choreo's Managed Authentication provides a GET endpoint, `/auth/userinfo`, in addition to the userinfo cookie that it sets after a successful login.
-You can utilize this endpoint to query logged-in user info, and it can also serve as a way to check the logged-in state of a user.'
+Choreo's managed authentication provides a GET endpoint, `/auth/userinfo` in addition to the `userinfo` cookie that it sets after successful sign-in.
+You can use this endpoint to query information about users who have signed in.
+It also serves as a way to check the state of a user who has signed in.'

-Below is an example of a request to this endpoint:
+The following is an example of a request to this endpoint:

 ``` javascript
 const response = await fetch('/auth/userinfo')
 ```

-If the user has logged in, the server will send a 200 OK response with the user info in the body in JSON format.
-However, if the user has not logged in, the server will send a 401 Unauthorized response.
+If a user has signed in, the server sends a `200 OK` response with the user information in JSON format in the response body.
+However, if the user is not signed in, the server sends a `401 Unauthorized` response.

-### Logout
+### Step 1.3: Implement the sign-out functionality

-To enable Choreo-managed logout capability to your web application, you can implement a login button redirecting users to `/auth/logout` along with the `session_hint` cookie value when clicked.
-You can use the following code snippet or any custom button component from your preferred UI component library.
+To allow Choreo to manage the sign-out functionality of your web application, you can implement a sign-out button to redirect users to the `/auth/logout` path along with the `session_hint` cookie value on click.
+You can use the following code snippet or any custom button component from a preferred UI component library:

 !!! note
-    - It is recommended to clear the user info (if stored) at logout.
+    - It is recommended to clear any user information (if stored) at the time of sign-out.
-    - The below example uses the `js-cookie` library for cookie parsing.
+    - The following example uses the `js-cookie` library for cookie parsing.
 You can use any cookie-parsing library of your choice.

 ``` javascript
 <button onClick={async () => {